 Although not technically part of the growing process, it is usually up to the cannabis horticulturist to implement a harvesting technique.
 Just like the growing process, the harvesting process should be approached in a series of stages.
 And, also similar to the growing process, there is more than one way to obtain good results.
 However, certain guidelines should be followed to ensure the grower reaches the full potential of his or her garden.
+Accordingly, you can learn more about what a cannabis horticulturist needs to keep in mind when growing marijuana clone plants by taking a look at this useful clone marijuana plants guide.

 Patience, patience, patience.
 It cannot be stressed enough.
 It is very easy to get overly excited as the marijuana plants reach the final stages of flowering.
 Many novice growers make the mistake of harvesting before the plants are actually ready.
 Many years ago, when I began cannabis gardening, I was guilty of making this common mistake.
 All I can advise is: be patient.
 In many cases a gardener’s patience will be rewarded in both an increase in yield and in quality.